threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 ### Distribution

-The ThreeFold token distribution plan for Grid 4.0 and Project INCA is carefully crafted to ensure a major allocation to the community.
+The INCA token distribution plan for Grid 4.0 and Project INCA is carefully crafted to ensure a major allocation to the community.
 There can never be more than 4 billion tokens.

 By prioritizing community growth, we're creating a collaborative environment where everyone can benefit from their contributions and participate in the project's success.
 This balanced distribution ensures that a significant amount of tokens is dedicated to the community, creating opportunities for growth and development within our ecosystem.